Skip to main content

 For the past ten years, the Arabic Music Days have been an integral part of the program at the Pierre Boulez Saal, bringing the rich musical tradition of the Middle East to life through concerts featuring a wide variety of ensembles.

 This season, the festival is taking a new direction.
-“We want to showcase African cultures in their Arab dimension,” explains curator Naseer Shamma.
-“This expansion has to do not only with geographical realities, but with shared memory, with rhythms that arise from the earth itself, and with voices that have remained alive in the human spirit across the ages.”
+“We want to showcase African cultures through their Arab dimension,” explains curator Naseer Shamma.
+“This expansion is not only about geography, but also about shared memory, rhythms that emerge from the earth itself, and voices that have remained alive in the human spirit throughout the ages.”

-Shamma—who is not performing himself this year but will instead be appearing in a solo recital in March—has invited five ensembles featuring musicians from various African countries whose musical identities are shaped by centuries-old traditions.
+Shamma—who will not be performing himself this year but will instead present a solo recital in March—has invited five ensembles featuring musicians from various African countries whose musical identities are shaped by centuries-old traditions.

 “This music has been passed down from one generation to the next,” he says, “not merely as a legacy, but as a living, breathing organism that transforms and evolves, repeatedly reaffirming that what springs from the human soul never perishes.”